claireZHL/my-website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in the Network Science Institute at Northeastern University, where I am advised by [Prof. David Lazer](https://www.lazerlab.net/people/david-lazer) and [Prof. Christo Wilson](https://cbw.sh/index.html).
+I am a PhD student in the Network Science Institute at Northeastern University, where I am co-advised by [Prof. David Lazer](https://www.lazerlab.net/people/david-lazer) and [Prof. Christo Wilson](https://cbw.sh/index.html).

 My research interest lies at the intersection of algorithmic systems and human cognition, with particular attention to the policy implications of recommendation algorithm design.